Higgins Carbon Project (Revoked)

 Project Information:

-The project operated under the Measurement of Soil Carbon Sequestration in Agricultural Systems methodology.
-This method credits farmers for increasing soil organic carbon levels through changes in land management activities.
-In this specific case, the project focused on re-establishing or rejuvenating pastures by seeding.
-The goal was to improve pasture density and root depth, thereby drawing more carbon from the atmosphere and storing it in the soil profile.
+The project operated under the Measurement of Soil Carbon Sequestration in Agricultural Systems (2018) methodology.
+This method rewards landholders for increasing soil organic carbon levels through changes in land management.
+Specifically, this project focused on "re-establishing or rejuvenating a pasture by seeding."
+By introducing new pasture species, likely legumes or deep-rooted grasses, the project aimed to increase biomass production and root depth, thereby sequestering more atmospheric carbon into the soil profile compared to the baseline management.